lemlac/mulem/docs/reference.md

 #### Rebinding (`let`)

 Since using `=` on a mutable variable mutates it, there's no way to create an immutable variable with the same name until you go out of scope.
-In other languages, you can say `let _ = _` to declare a new variable in scope, but Mu abandoned this pattern for the simpler `_ = _` one.
+In other languages, you can say `let _ = _` to declare a new variable in scope, but Mulang abandoned this pattern for the simpler `_ = _` one.
 In order to create a fresh binding to any variable name, you can use the pattern `let _`.
 Note that there's no equals sign after the variable name.
 This is to distinguish it from the `let () in` pattern.
 (See [Inline Binding](#Inline-binding-let-in-and-as).)
 This is the same as declaring a new variable in scope, allowing you to shadow it without affecting the original variable.
 Once you exit the scope, the original variable is accessible again as normal.
 You can also use commas to declare multiple variables at once like `let a, b, c`.
 The variable names do not have to be already defined.

 ```mu
 mu x = 0